efecankaya/cs412-course-project/README.md

-# CS 412 Course Projet - Prediction of student grades with ChatGPT Input
+# CS 412 Course Project - Prediction of Student Grades with ChatGPT Histories

 ## Description

 This project is a comprehensive data analysis and machine learning endeavor that involves parsing HTML data, feature engineering, prompt matching using NLP techniques, and building a predictive model using XGBoost.
-Our objective is to analyze conversations, likely from an interactive chatbot system ChatGPT, and predict numerical grades based on various features extracted from these interactions.
+Our objective is to analyze conversations from ChatGPT that were used to solve a machine learning homework by students, and predict numerical grades based on various features extracted from these interactions.

 ## Getting Started